hdl/containers/doc/sphinx/CollectionsAndArchitectures.rst

+.. include:: shields.collections.inc

 .. _colections:

 Collections and architectures
 =============================

-Images are organised in *collections* and built for multiple architectures.
+Images in this repository are organised in *collections* and built for multiple architectures.
 A *collection* is a set of images which share a common ancestor; a base layer.
 Having images with a common ancestor allows reducing bandwidth and disk usage when pulling several of them.
-See `docs.docker.com: About storage drivers | Images and layers <https://docs.docker.com/storage/storagedriver/#images-and-layers>`__
+See `docs.docker.com: About storage drivers | Images and layers <https://docs.docker.com/storage/storagedriver/#images-and-layers>`__.

 Collections: